isabella232/ContactAngle/src/script/README.md

 For the modules which have `thirdparty/foamx3m` as dependancy, you if you have any other OpenFOAM you have on your machine, need to temporarily ***deactivate your OpenFOAM installation when compiling*** this code to avoid conflict between the foam3m provided here and your openfoam instalation.
+Additionally, you need to install foam3m dependancies, this can be done in Ubuntu by running:
+`sudo apt install mpi-default-dev flex libscotch-dev`

 # Tests and demos
 To test the codes type: